Curriculum

 AP Physics 2 (1 credit) - This is a rigorous course, equivalent to the second semester of a first year Algebra-based college Physics course.
 The class will explore topics related to electricity, magnetism, thermodynamics, fluid dynamics, optics, and modern Physics.
 The College Board requires 25% of all AP science courses to be "hands-on," therefore students will have frequent lab sessions.
 Visit the College Board for further information about this course: http://bit.ly/1QeE5g4.
 Students are required to take the College Board Advanced Placement Physics (2) Examination in May at their own expense ($100).
 There will also be an assignment to complete during the summer.
 Prerequisites: Minimum average of 86% in an AP Physics 1 and Precalculus; demonstrated academic performance, responsibility, and motivation to learn in current math and science courses; departmental approval.

-AP Biology (1 credit) - The AP Biology course, the equivalent of two semesters of college-level introductory biology, is organized around central themes: molecules and cells, heredity, evolution, and ecology.
+AP Biology (1 credit) - The AP Biology course, the equivalent more than a semester of college-level introductory biology, is organized around central themes: molecules and cells, heredity, evolution, and ecology.
 There is a strong emphasis on descriptive writing and development of scientific skills such as conducting experiments and analyzing data.
 The College Board requires 25% of all AP science courses to be "hands-on," therefore students will have frequent lab sessions.
 Visit the College Board for further information about this course: http://bit.ly/1oII2Dd.
 Students are required to take the College Board Advanced Placement Biology Examination in May at their own expense ($100).
 There will also be an assignment to complete during the summer.
-Prerequisites: Minimum average of 90% in Honors Biology and an 86% in Honors Chemistry or 90% in CP Chemistry; demonstrated academic performance, responsibility, and motivation to learn in current science courses; departmental approval.
+Prerequisites: Minimum average of 90% in Honors Biology or 90% in CP Biology; minimum average of 86% in Honors Chemistry or 90% in CP Chemistry; demonstrated academic performance, responsibility, and motivation to learn in current science courses; departmental approval.

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).